jossgamerYT156/J-Lang/README.md

 J-OS started as a joke made by LillyDev while saying "if i can make this work, i will brag about it" yet advanced as a very possible project which made LillyDev start to work slightly more to it and to brand more projects with the J-Based branding.

-nowadays, J-OS is on a `PAUSED` state, since Lilly has no idea how to make it work properly yet.
+nowadays, J-OS is on a `PAUSED/HALTED` state, since Lilly has no idea how to make it work properly yet.

 yet, even though J-OS doesn't work or is a Release yet... she keeps working on it and in projects like J-Lang or more.